St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 Size: 46 document cases, 11 flat storage boxes, 5 records storage boxes, 49 scrapbooks, and 32 albums; date span: c.
 1850-present.This collection is made up principally of photographs of the Archbishops of Baltimore, including official portraits and photographs taken at official events.
 There is also a small number of photographs of the Archdiocese’s clergy, institutions, and parishes, as well as of historic events that have taken place in the archdiocese.
 The records in this series are in both black and white and color and vary from wallet-sized images to 11 x 14 and larger.
 In addition to photographs, there are also slides and negatives.

 Catholic Review Collection

 The Archives maintains a reference library for the use of staff and researchers.
-While the majority of books are related to the history of the archdiocese, including biographies of Archbishops and other prominent individuals, there are a number of works on state and local history and the U.S. Catholic Church in general.
-The library also has copies of the Archdiocese’s Annual Directory, the Official Catholic Directory, and the Annuario Pontificio.
+While the majority of books are related to the history of the Archdiocese, including biographies of Archbishops and other prominent individuals, there are a number of works on state and local history and the U.S. Catholic Church in general.
+The library also has copies of the Archdiocese’s annual directory and the Official Catholic Directory.
 The Archives maintains subscriptions to the following journals: Maryland Historical Magazine and Maryland Genealogical Society.

 This website has a page dedicated to Genealogy, where one can find information on the sacramental and cemetery records that have survived for the Archdiocese of Baltimore, where to locate records for parishes in the Maryland counties included in the boundaries of the Diocese of Wilmington and Archdiocese of Washington, DC, resources created and compiled to assist genealogists in researching their Maryland Catholic roots, services provided by the Archives, and policies on access and how to submit a request for research and foreign citizenship.